tempertemper/www.tempertemper.net/src/site/posts/2017-11-11--a-shift-in-focus.md

 But I was very happy doing what I had been doing for the previous seven years!

 Another chance meeting and a few persuasive chats over coffee and I was sold.
-It was a massive decision for me and my family and—I'll be honest—I'm still adjusting to employment.
+It was a massive decision for me and my family and---I'll be honest---I'm still adjusting to employment.
 But it was the right decision.

 ## Why no blogging?